Coaching Staff

 Over my 15+ years of coaching I’ve learned that culture is the most important element in achieving greatness.
 An environment built on personal accountability, trust and dedication not only develops great hockey players but great people.

-I am grateful for the opportunity to continue coaching at Carmel and look forward to my second season.
+I am grateful for the opportunity to continue coaching at Carmel and look forward to the upcoming season.

 Greg grew up in Mequon, WI and found himself on hockey skates at the age of 4.
 Greg played his youth hockey for Milwaukee Winter Club.
 With most his high school friends staying local and going to UW-Madison or other UW schools, Greg chose, instead to go south and attended Lake Forest College.
 He played D3 NCAA hockey at LFC.
 It was a great experience and a ton of fun; playing teams like Notre Dame, Kent State University, and he even traveling to Alaska (in the middle of December!) to play against University of Alaska-Fairbanks.
 After college, Greg settled down in Lake Zurich and started coaching for the Ice Dogs; coaching at different levels, mite through bantam for 8+ years.